-Wisdom teeth are a third set of molars that erupt at the very back of a person’s mouth, behind their other molars.
+Wisdom teeth are the third set of molars that erupt at the very back of a person’s mouth, behind their other molars.
 For some people, this does not present a problem.
 But for others, wisdom teeth can create a variety of issues.
-If you’re wondering whether or not your wisdom teeth should be removed, we’ve created a list of situations that typically require removal of the third set of molars.
+If you’re wondering whether or not your wisdom teeth should be removed, we’ve created a list of situations that typically require the removal of the third set of molars.

 - If a person’s mouth isn’t large enough to accommodate wisdom teeth, this third set of molars can actually put pressure on other teeth inside the mouth and cause them to shift in place.
 This can cause discomfort, throw a person’s bite off, and can even undo any earlier orthodontic work that was performed on other teeth.

 - Sometimes wisdom teeth only come in partially, leaving a flap of gum tissue that creates an excellent place for leftover food to collect.
 If that food gets trapped, it can feed bacteria, and that can lead to infection.
 This type of infection, called pericoronitis, is quite painful and is the most obvious symptom that a person’s wisdom teeth need to be removed.

 - Wisdom teeth are sometimes prevented from erupting because of other teeth or bone tissue.
 As a result, the wisdom teeth under the gum become tilted.
 These “impacted” wisdom teeth can be painful, but they can also produce no discomfort whatsoever.
 Often the only way to determine whether or not you have impacted wisdom teeth is with a dental X-ray.
 Regardless of whether they hurt or not, impacted teeth should be removed.